sbachinin/bracketry/README.md

-## data.contestants[team_id].title can be actually an HTML string, for example a link
+## data.contestants[contestant_id].title can be actually an HTML string, for example a link

 contestants: {
         a: {